Hadi-loo/RubixCube/README.md

 # Rubix Cube
-A simple Rubic's Cube game using pygame in python3 with 3D visualization.
+A simple Rubik's Cube game using pygame in python3 with 3D visualization.